 The Minister for Energy and Emissions Reduction determines method development priorities with the support of the

 Future method development priorities will be determined by the Minister and will be informed by submissions from stakeholders on potential priorities.
 The Department will call for submissions in early 2021 to set the next round of method development priorities in September/October 2021.
 Through this process stakeholders can propose new emissions reduction activities and provide information, such as abatement potential to inform the Minister’s prioritisation process.

 The Clean Energy Regulator develops priority methods through a co-design process with industry, potential end-users, scientists and technical experts and the Emissions Reduction Assurance Committee.
 We have a KPI to develop methods within 12 months of work starting on them unless intractable scientific or technical issues emerge.

 Methods will be developed through co-design workshops with stakeholders with out of session engagement through email.

-An update of progress on the development of prioritised methods will be available on our website soon.
+method development tracker provides an update of progress on the development of prioritised methods.